-A number of tax reform proposals, aimed at reducing the deficit, simplifying the tax code and eliminating certain tax deductions, credits and deferrals have included a call for restrictions on, or outright repeal of, Internal Revenue Code §1031.
+Many past tax reform proposals aimed at reducing the deficit, simplifying the tax code and eliminating certain tax deductions, credits and deferrals have included a call for restrictions on, or outright repeal of, Internal Revenue Code §1031.
 The rationales for these proposals are predicated on a number of misconceptions about like-kind exchanges, including who the primary beneficiaries of the provision are and the ultimate impact to the Treasury.

 IRC §1031 is, at its core, a powerful economic stimulator that is grounded in sound tax policy.
-The nonrecognition provision is premised on the requirement that the taxpayer demonstrates continuity of ownership in qualifying replacement property with no intervening receipt of cash.
+The nonrecognition provision is premised on the taxpayer demonstrating continuity of ownership in qualifying replacement property with no intervening receipt of cash.
 At the conclusion of the exchange the taxpayer is in the same tax position as if the relinquished asset was never sold.
-This valuable Section should be retained in its current form as it accurately reflects the economic reality of every exchange.
+This valuable section should be retained in its current form as it accurately reflects the economic reality of every exchange.